telerik-boneyard/kendo-react-dialog/docs/index.md

 ### State

 The Dialog is designed as a stateless component.
-To store the state&mdash;whether or not the Dialog is open&mdash;wrap it in a high-order component.
+When rendered, it will immediately show.
+To close the dialog, do not render it.
+This means that an enclosing component needs to keep the state whether the dialog is visible.

 The [`onClose`](https://github.com/telerik/kendo-react-dialog/blob/master/docs/api.md#onclose-function) event fires each time a user clicks on a Dialog button.
 If the button is an action button, its props are passed in the argument of the `onClose` callback.